LukeLikesDirt/MycorrhizaAusForests/code/01.Bioinformatics_ITS/README.md

 - AMI ITS data are from Illumina paired-end sequencing, 2x300bp amplicons, and they've been demultiplexed.
 - The AMI ITS protocol captures the entire ITS region, which is longer than the 2x300bp amplicon, so we can't merge reads.
 As a result, we cannot merge reads, so I am processing only the R1 reads here.
 - AMI ITS data are notoriously noisy, so I apply relatively strict quality filtering.
-- The primers could not be found or remove primers using `Cutadapt`, most likely due to quality issues.
-Therefore, I haven't performed primer trimming.
+- The primers could not be found or removed using `Cutadapt`, most likely due to quality issues.
+Therefore, I haven't strictly performed primer trimming.
 Nevertheless, reads are trimmed and truncated using `ITSxpress` and `Trimmomatic`.
+- This pipeline compares denoising with DADA2 and VSEARCH, which uses the UNOISE3 algorithm.
-- I process each sequencing run individually before denoising with `DADA2` to enhance error rate estimations because each sequencing run has a unique error profile.
+- I process each sequencing run individually before denoising to enhance error rate estimations because each sequencing run has a unique error profile.

 ## Dependencies: